What are attachment styles?

-Disorganized attachment: This a combination of Avoidant and ambivalent attachment:
+Disorganized attachment: This is a combination of Avoidant and ambivalent attachment:

 This person will oscillate between the two.
 They feel like they don't get much from relationships.
 Mutuality in relationships can be strained so they tend to try to get more out of relationships than they give.

 We can work our way to secure attachment if we have developed adaptations of any of the other attachment styles.
 These adaptations get our head and body going in different directions.
 It helps to sit with a trusted person and break down the pieces.
-We can express our thoughts, slow the conversation down and with some gentle guidance we can feel where these misunderstandings of ourselves and the way we are perceived live in our body.
-This is known as top down and bottom up work.
-We bring and our brain and the rest of our body together so they're no longer going in opposite directions.
+We can express our thoughts, slow the conversation down, and with some gentle guidance, we can feel where these misunderstandings of ourselves and the way we are perceived live in our bodies.
+This is known as top-down and bottom-up work.
+We bring our brain and the rest of our body together so they're no longer going in opposite directions.